A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

+Here $b_\mathrm{eff}$ represents the galaxy effective bias and, in this analysis, the combined quantity $b_\mathrm{eff} \, \sigma_8$ is derived from the galaxy 2pt correlation function and inserted in the void size function model, marginalizing over it.
+In particular, we used the \citet{Landy1993} estimator to measure the 2D redshift-space 2pt correlation function and we selected its first three non-null multipole moments.
+Then we modeled the 2pt correlation function multipoles relying on the prescriptions of \citet{Taruya:2010mx} \citep[see Appendix A of][for further details]{Contarini2023BOSS}.
 Secondly, tracer peculiar velocities cause an enlargement along the observer's line of sight, further increasing the mean void radius ~\citep{Pisani2015b,Hamaus2020,Verza2023}.
 The above parametrization is used to also correct for this enlargement~\citep{Contarini2022}, allowing us to statistically align voids observed in the redshift-space galaxy distribution to theoretical voids, identified in real space with unbiased tracers.
 In \refeq{thr_conversion}, $C_{\rm slope}$ and $C_{\rm offset}$ are redshift-independent coefficients of the linear function $\mathcal{F}$ and can be calibrated by using simulations or, as in this case, marginalized over.
 Adopting the conservative choice of using wide uniform priors on these parameters, we are able to constrain only the parameter $\Omega_{\rm m}$.
 We underline, however, that exploiting the information derived from mock catalogs to limit the priors of $C_{\rm slope}$ and $C_{\rm offset}$ would allow us to provide cosmological constraints on $\sigma_8$ as well~\citep{Contarini2023BOSS}.

 Thirdly, we account for the Alcock-Paczyński (AP) effect, i.e. geometric distortions due to mismatch between the fiducial and the true cosmology.
 Following the prescriptions in \citet{SanchezA2017,Hamaus2020,Correa2021a}, we rescale the observed void radius $R^*$ to $R=q_\parallel^{1/3}q_\perp^{2/3} R^*$, where $q_\parallel$ and $q_\perp$ are defined via